11 Best Things to Do in Luxor | Valley of the Nobles Tours & Tombs

 Selected noble tombs → Sheikh Abd el-Qurna → guided tomb art explanation

-The Valley of the Nobles is a group of private tombs on Luxor’s West Bank belonging to ancient officials, nobles, priests and administrators.
+The Valley of the Nobles is a group of noble tombs on Luxor’s West Bank belonging to ancient officials, nobles, priests and administrators.

 Why visit Valley of the Nobles?

-Visit it to see daily life scenes, private tomb art, family imagery, agricultural scenes and a quieter side of ancient Thebes.
+Visit it to see daily life scenes, guided tomb art, family imagery, agricultural scenes and a quieter side of ancient Thebes.

 Can I visit Valley of the Nobles with Valley of the Kings?

 Yes.
-The Valley of the Nobles can be added to a private West Bank tour with Valley of the Kings, Hatshepsut Temple, Deir el-Medina or Medinet Habu.
+The Valley of the Nobles can be added to a guided West Bank tour with Valley of the Kings, Hatshepsut Temple, Deir el-Medina or Medinet Habu.

 How long do I need at Valley of the Nobles?